Skip to main content

 To access detailed information about a task:

-1. Log in to the IT Hub
+1. Log in to Electric

 2. Click on the Tasks icon in the top menu (it looks like a checkmark)